litestar-org/litestar/docs/lib/usage/stores.rst

     )

-In this example, we set up the registry with stores using the ``sessions`` and ``request_cache`` keys.
+In this example, the registry is being set up with stores using the ``sessions`` and ``request_cache`` keys.
 These are not magic constants, but instead configuration values that can be changed.
 Those names just happen to be their default values.
-Adjusting those default values allows us to easily re-use stores, without the need for a more complex setup:
+Adjusting those default values allows to easily re-use stores, without the need for a more complex setup:

 .. code-block:: python